 Opportunities are situations that exist but must be acted on if the business is to benefit from them.

-Threats refer to external conditions or barriers that may prevent a company from reaching its objectives.
+Threats refer to external conditions or barriers preventing a company from reaching its objectives.

 Strengths refer to what your company does well.